commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   (The release date for the downloadable package of files containing documentation, demo script, test-cases, etc., besides the 'htmLawed.php' file, may be updated without a change-log entry if the secondary files, but not htmLawed per se, are revised.)

   `Version number - Release date.
 Notes`

+  1.2.15 - 4 August 2023.
+Proper checking of attribute 'formaction'; transformation for deprecated attribute 'bgcolor' for 'tbody', 'tfoot', and 'thead'; support for URL schemes 'ws' and 'wss'

+  1.2.14 - 25 May 2023.
+Fixed issue that prevented use of attribute 'srcset' in 'link' and 'source'

+  1.2.13 - 1 May 2023.
+Fixed issues with nesting for 'details' and 'ruby', handling of self-closing tags, handling of multiple values in 'sizes', and '$config["schemes"]' parsing

+  1.2.12 - 25 April 2023.
+Fixed issue that prevented use of attribute 'sizes' in 'img' and 'source'

+  1.2.11 - 23 January 2023.
+Fixes an XSS vulnerability arising from a lack of inspection for the alphabetical HTML entity for colon character in URLs

   1.2.10 - 5 November 2022.
 Class methods can now be specified as '$config' 'hook' and 'hook_tag' functions; corrects a PHP notice if '$config["schemes"]' mistakenly lacks colons.